An orthogonal perspective on Gauss composition: Norms

-When we deal with similitudes, we often need to match the value line bundles for the norm maps.
-Given a ($\scrL$-)regidification $r\colon \scrN(\scrI)\to \scrL$, we define the \defi{modified norm map} $N_{\scrI, \scrL}$ to be the composition $N_{\scrI, \scrL}=r\circ N_\scrI$. \begin{remark} It is interesting to note that the norm functor is defined on all $\scrO_Y$-modules $\scrI$ that are locally free $\scrO_X$-modules of rank $2$, not necessarily pseudoregular.
-This is analogous to the role of the \emph{exceptional rings} (which are not quaternion rings) in the case of ternary quadratic forms \cites{GL,Voight:quatring}, and so this suggests a generalization in higher rank. \end{remark}
+\begin{remark} The norm functor is defined on all $\scrO_X$-rank balanced $\scrO_Y$-modules, not necessarily pseudoregular.
+This is analogous to the role of the \emph{exceptional rings} (which are not quaternion rings) in the case of ternary quadratic forms \cites{GL,Voight:quatring}; this suggests a generalization in higher rank. \end{remark}

+The following lemma shows the value modules are compatible with the tensor product, at least in the invertible case.